farroshayray/companyprofile/Readme.md

 # Project Milestone 1

 ## Description
 This project is a web application that showcases the process of building a Company Profile page.
-It includes different stages of development with screenshots to illustrate the progression.
+It includes different stages of development with screenshots to illustrate the progression of [Company Profile](https://milestone1.nurray.my.id)

 ## Setup Instructions
 1. Clone the repository to your local machine using Git Bash. <br>